 3. 50- or 100-Foot Hi Kiss Leash

-About: There are some really long leashes on the market (some measure 100 feet or more) and they can be very helpful in some cases.
+About: There are some really extra long dog leashes on the market (some measure 100 feet or more) and they can be very helpful in some cases.

-Any lead from 50- to 100-feet in length (like this 50-foot-long, Hi Kiss model) is great for practicing long-distance recalls or other types of “kinda off-leash, but not completely off-leash” work.
+Any lead from 50- to 100-feet in length (like this 50-foot extra long dog leash from Hi Kiss) is great for practicing long-distance recalls or other types of “kinda off-leash, but not completely off-leash” work.

 Just keep in mind that 100 feet of leash is a lot of line to wield and control, so if you plan on holding the leash, you’ll have to constantly be winding and unwinding it.
 However, if you just drop the line and let your dog run around, you can just step on it when you need to stop your dog.

 - Ultra-long lead keeps pets safe and secure from afar

 - Features a durable nylon design